robert17/iotf-rtd/docs/applications/libraries/java.rst

 .. note:: One must set ``enable-shared-subscription`` to true to build scalable applications which will load balance messages across multiple instances of the application.
 Refer to the `scalable applications section <https://docs.internetofthings.ibmcloud.com/messaging/applications.html#/scalable-applications#scalable-applications>`__ for more information about the load balancing.

-The Properties object creates definitions which are used to interact with the Internet of Things Foundation module.
-If no options are provided or organization is provided as quickstart, the client will connect to the Internet of Things Foundation Quickstart, and default to an unregistered device.
+The Properties object creates definitions which are used to interact with the IoT Platform module.
+If no options are provided or organization is provided as quickstart, the client will connect to the IoT Platform Quickstart, and default to an unregistered device.

 The following code snippet shows how to construct the ApplicationClient instance in Quickstart mode,